doantranthanh/GoRinnoSho/Answers to technical questions.md

 ## Question 1

 * How long did you spend on the coding test?

 This is a Single Page Application developed by using MVC framework, Angular JS, and Web Api.
 It has been built and developed by applying TDD.
 Therefore, I have spent 3 days and a half on the coding test.
 You can see its history from my personal github which is at  https://github.com/doantranthanh/GoRinnoSho

 * What would you add to your solution if you had more time?
-If I have more time, I would like to build that application by applying Microservices Architecture, ASP.NET Core and will deploy it to AWS.

 * If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.